NPM

 * For the bundled Lambda asset to work both in the generated NPM package and locally,

-* or from the NPM package and provides the necessary configuration for the CDK
+* the CDK code is being executed locally or from the NPM package and provides the necessary

-* NodejsFunction construct
+* configuration for the underlying CDK NodejsFunction construct

 */